Partial Success in VM Backups

 Execution rule failures (

-) are tracked per VM -
+PreExec/PostExec) are tracked per VM. -

 This feature improves backup resilience and observability by allowing VM-specific success/failure states in multi-VM backup operations.
 It reduces unnecessary backup failures due to isolated issues and improves rule execution efficiency.

-Backup Success Criteria for VM Backups
+Backup success criteria for VM backups

 The outcome depends on the success or failure of VMs selected for the VM backup.
 A VM backup is considered: